k80trombetta/PrivacyPreservingMachineLearning/README.md

-# privacyPreservingMachineLearning
+# PrivacyPreservingMachineLearning

-privacyPreservingMachineLearning builds and tests a supervised machine learning model that uses differntial privacy.
+PrivacyPreservingMachineLearning builds and tests a supervised machine learning model that uses differntial privacy.
 It is inspired by the PATE model
 (https://arxiv.org/abs/1802.08908) to make predictions about sensitive network traffic data, while preserving data privacy.

 The implementation uses Scikit-Learn's Random Forest Classifier and Random Forest Regressor and tests models with varying ratios of "teachers" and "students" to find which model configuration consistently makes predictions with the highest accuracy.